robsonjr103/data_engineer_portfolio/covid_daily_update/README.md

 The "run.sh" script set the environment inside the container.

 ---
-The "run.py" script creates the Database and its two tables if they do not exist, so it makes several requests in the API to add daily Covid data to the two tables from the first day they were available until the day before the script was run.
+The "run.py" script creates the two tables if they do not exist, so it makes several requests in the API to add daily Covid data to the two tables from the first day they were available until the day before the script was run.

 ---
 In addition, within the "dag.py" file there is an Airflow DAG that adds daily Covid data from the previous day to the two database tables.